Wiolarz/Polyspear/Documentation/code_structure.md

 - 1 Unit placement
 - 2 Combat

-1 During Unit placement player can choose any unit from his army and place it on one of the available "starting tiles".
+During Unit placement player can choose any unit from his army and place it on one of the available "starting tiles".
 Unit once placed can't be relocated again.
-After all units are placed Battle proceeds into
+After all units are placed Battle proceeds into Combat phase where units can move and attack each other.

-# Singletons:

-Main Menu

-Input Manager - holds all player objects
-	*Multiplayer Manager

-Gameplay Manager

-	World Manager
-		World Grid Manager

-	Battle Manager
-		Battle Grid Manager

 # Ideas for drawing the map: